InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/base-documentation.md

 * Mercado Libre - create a documentation site that contains how to get started with InnerSource and also define the basic artifacts that a repository must have to be InnerSource (README, CONTRIBUTING, CODING_GUIDELINES, etc).
 * Analog Devices Inc.
 * Airbus
+* Red Hat - at foundational base for many of the internal communities

 ## Authors